-FSAP engages and partners with the regulated community to identify solutions that ensure compliance with the SAR.
-For the benefit of the regulated community, FSAP periodically publishes Federal Register Notices, policy statements, regulatory interpretations, and guidance documents.
-In 2021, FSAP did not publish any regulatory interpretations.
-Federal Register Notices, policy statements, and guidance documents issued by FSAP in 2021 are located on the FSAP website and are summarized in Table 13.
+To assist the regulated community in complying with the SAR and to notify them of any changes to regulatory requirements, FSAP periodically publishes Federal Register Notices, policy statements, regulatory interpretations, and guidance documents.
+Such items issued by FSAP in 2022 are located on the FSAP website and are summarized in Table 12.